adityasz/clap-py/README.md

 # clap-py

-A declarative, type-safe argument parser for Python inspired by [clap-rs](https://github.com/clap-rs/clap).
+A declarative and type-safe argument parser for Python, inspired by [clap-rs](https://github.com/clap-rs/clap).

 ## Installation